shopware/docs/products/guided-shopping/installation.md

 └── tests
 ```

-{% encode %}

 ### Install the plugin

-You can install the plugin via admin panel or terminal server.
+You can install the plugin via the admin panel or terminal server.

 #### Admin panel